Fyuran/btc/addons/ext_serverLogger/README.md

-# ArmaToJSON
+# serverLogger
-A simple Arma 3 extension allowing compatibility for HeartsAndMinds mission database and JSON files
+A  Arma 3 extension allowing client data log to server and store them into a .csv file